UPPER SCHOOL CURRICULUM

 Students will read texts from around the world including Things Fall Apart, The Metamorphosis, Macbeth, Enrique’s Journey, short stories, and poetry.
 Students will engage with different viewpoints, examining the historical and cultural contexts in which the texts were written, to evaluate themes and philosophies from a Biblical perspective.
 The course will also continue to strengthen writing and critical thinking skills through regular writing assignments, both in and out of class.

-AP English Literature and Composition focuses on a combination of texts from the 16th century to the late 20th century including Things Fall Apart, Macbeth, Death of a Salesman, 1984, The Metamorphosis, short stories and poetry.
-Students are guided to draw biblical conclusions as they grapple with complicated moral and ethical conflicts, and are expected to read carefully, write fluently, and participate enthusiastically in order to be well prepared for the AP English Literature and Composition examination in the spring.
+AP English Literature and Composition focuses on a combination of texts from the 16th century to the late 20th century including A Thousand Splendid Suns, Macbeth, Death of a Salesman, 1984, Frankenstein, short stories, and poetry.
+Students are guided to draw biblical conclusions as they grapple with complicated moral and ethical conflicts, and they are expected to read carefully, write fluently, and participate enthusiastically to be well-prepared for the AP English Literature and Composition examination in the spring.
 Those passing the exam are often allowed to “place out” of a required freshman English course in college.
-Because students in this class embark on an advanced level of academic material, an advanced level of scholarship is required of them: daily discussion of challenging literature, quizzes on focused reading and vocabulary, and regular essays to probe understanding and prompt analytic arguments.
+Students who choose not to participate in the AP Exam have the option to earn college credit for this course from Houghton University.
+Because students in this class embark on an advanced level of academic material, an advanced level of scholarship is required: daily discussion of challenging literature, quizzes on focused reading, vocabulary, and grammar, and regular scholarly essays to probe understanding and prompt analytic arguments.

 “I quite enjoyed history with Mr. Annis.
 His passion for history, use of visual aids, and in-depth teaching made history seem like a story, a narrative.
 He puts great efforts into engaging students and making the class as immersive as possible with antiques and primary sources.”